 My personal opinion is that IoT is a great term for a technology like this.
 It is short, people can easily remember the abbreviation and it can be combined easily with additions for a deeper specification, e.g. IIot-Industrial IoT, Sot - Security of things.
 But due to the way of current usage of the term it converts more and more to a buzz word with a bad taste because of the lack uniformity and also usage to promote bullshit without any reference to IoT world.
 This is the way how great ideas and technologies can be blighted.
-It starts already with the definition.
+And it definitely starts already with the internet of things definition.

 How is the term IoT defined and accepted widely?
 A great overview about the public view on the IoT definition can be found in ExpertenDerIT, unfortunately only in German.
 Following is the translated essence